 \subsubsection{Efficency}

 As shown in Table~\ref{tab:trans_mamba_performance}, we evaluate the efficiency of our approach in comparison to existing Transformer- and Mamba-based methods, including SwinIR-light~\cite{liang2021swinir}, SRFormer-light~\cite{zhou2023srformer}, MaIR-Tiny~\cite{li2025mair}, MaIR-Small~\cite{li2025mair}, and MambaIRv2-light~\cite{guo2025mambairv2}.
-Using the $\times4$ scale as an example, we report the model's parameter count, FLOPs, inference speed, and average PSNR/SSIM across five benchmarks reported in TABLE~\ref{tab:benchmark}.
-These results demonstrate that, with the fewest parameters, our model is the fastest among Mamba-based methods, being 49\% and 71\% faster than MaIR-Tiny and MaIR-Small, respectively, while remaining competitive with Transformer-based models.
+Using $\times4$ scale as an example, we report the model's parameter count, FLOPs, inference speed, and average PSNR/SSIM across five benchmarks reported in TABLE~\ref{tab:benchmark}.
+These results demonstrate that with the fewest parameters, our model achieves the fastest inference speed among Mamba-based methods, reducing inference latency by 49\% and 71\% compared to MaIR-Tiny and MaIR-Small, respectively, while remaining competitive with Transformer-based models.